breitreiter/vox/README.md

 Minimal friction voice transcription for the command line.

-> In December 2025, I had an arm injury and needed speech-to-text.
-I wasn't happy with any of the existing options out
+In December 2025, I had an arm injury and needed speech-to-text.
+I wasn't happy with any of the existing tools.

-> there.
-So here we are.
+I started with vanilla transcription, but found that was a pretty unpleasant way of working.
+So I added the current transcribe/refine loop, which seems to work pretty well.

 ## What is vox?

-vox is a simple CLI tool that records audio from your microphone, transcribes it locally using OpenAI's Whisper model, and copies the result to your clipboard.
+vox is a CLI tool that:
+1. Records audio from your microphone
+2. Transcribes it locally using OpenAI's Whisper model
+3. Optionally processes it with an LLM (Claude)
+4. Copies the result to your clipboard

+During recording, toggle between **Content** mode (text you want in the output) and **Instruction** mode (directions for how to process that text) with the TAB key.

 ## Installation